HistoryThis section has been translated automatically.

-Attacks (in larger series syncopal erythromelalgia occurs in 95% of patients.
+Intermittent (in larger series, syncopal erythromelalgia occurs in 95% of patients.
 In 3-5% it is permanent), painful, hyperemic, reddened and swollen skin with increased sensitivity to heat.
 Often burning pain.
-During syncope the skin temperature rises by 7-8°C, the blood flow is increased 10 times.
-The seizures can be provoked by raising the temperature of the extremity to an individual "critical thermal point" between 32°C and 37°C and by physical overload.
-Duration of the seizures: minutes to hours.
-Most patients show localized or generalized anhidrosis.
+During syncope, skin temperature rises 7-8°C, blood flow is increased 10-fold.
+The seizures can be provoked by raising the temperature of the extremity to an individual "critical thermal point" which is between 32°C and 37°C, and by physical overload.
+Duration of seizures: minutes to hours.
+A large proportion of patients present with localized or generalized anhidrosis.

 - Lesional hyperthermia

-- Pain is immediately relieved by cooling (Note: Many patients try to relieve the pain by permanent blow-drying or by ice water baths; this is successful as long as the cooling effect lasts.
+- Pain is immediately relieved by cooling (Note: many patients try to relieve the pain by continuous blow-drying or by ice-water baths; this is successful as long as the cooling effect lasts.
 Prompt recurrence after rewarming).

 LaboratoryThis section has been translated automatically.

 TherapyThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

 - Clomipramine (Anafranil) 100-200 mg/day can be tried.

 - Alternatively, long-term therapy with small doses (100 mg/day) of acetylsalicylic acid or with indomethacin.
 In case of high platelet numbers or platelet dysfunction high doses of ASS.

 - Alternative: experiment with high doses of magnesium (e.g. Magnesium Verla) p.o.